-As you can see below, Workday's revenue growth has been solid over the last two years, growing from quarterly revenue of $1.13 billion in Q4 FY2021, to $1.65 billion.
+As you can see below, Workday's revenue growth has been solid over the last two years, growing from $1.26 billion in Q2 FY2022 to $1.79 billion this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Workday's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 72.5% in Q4.
+Workday's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 74.9% in Q2.

 That means that for every $1 in revenue the company had $0.75 left to spend on developing new products, sales and marketing, and general administrative overhead.
 Trending up over the last year, Workday's gross margin is around the average of a typical SaaS businesses.
 Gross margin has a major impact on a company’s ability to develop new products and invest in marketing, which may ultimately determine the winner in a competitive market.
 This makes it a critical metric to track for the long-term investor.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Workday's free cash flow came in at $620.9 million in Q4, up 14.6% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Workday's free cash flow came in at $361.5 million in Q2, turning positive over the last year.

-Workday has generated $1.3 billion in free cash flow over the last twelve months, an impressive 20.9% of revenues.
-This extremely high FCF margin is a result of Workday asset lite business model and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.
+Workday has generated $1.55 billion in free cash flow over the last 12 months, an impressive 23.2% of revenue.
+This high FCF margin stems from its asset-lite business model and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a cash cushion.